 LAND TITLES - The NSW Land Titles Office was recently re-organised into five parts to make its privatisation easier.
 The new arrangement is widely blamed for landowners along the proposed M6 route not being notified about motorway plans.
 The Berejiklian government proceeded with privatisation despite a groundswell of opposition to the sale.
 This change will further damage the Liberal team's support.

 FIXATION ON NEW INFRASTRUCTURE - The current NSW government is noted for favouring new projects over upgrades and other adjustments which can be better value.
 Learn more.
-This preference could become well-known among taxpayers.
+This preference could become notorious among taxpayers.